Chapter 3: The Margin of Error#

 1.1 Key Definitions#

-• Population parameter — the true value for the entire population (e.g., the true mean systolic BP of all middle-aged Americans in the 1950s).
-Denoted \(\mu\) (mean) and \(\sigma\) (SD).
+• Population parameter — the true, exact value for the entire population (e.g., the true mean systolic BP of all middle-aged Americans in the 1950s).
+Denoted by Greek letters like \(\mu\) (mean) and \(\sigma\) (standard deviation).

 • Sample statistic — the value calculated from our specific 500 participants.
-Denoted \(\bar{x}\) and \(s\).
+Denoted by Roman letters like \(\bar{x}\) (mean) and \(s\) (standard deviation).

 Our 500 participants are a sample.
-Their mean SYSBP (\(\bar{x}\)) estimates the population mean (\(\mu\)) — but \(\bar{x} \neq \mu\) exactly.
-How far off might it be?
+Their mean SYSBP (\(\bar{x}\)) is our best estimate of the population mean (\(\mu\)), but we know \(\bar{x} \neq \mu\) exactly.
+How far off might our estimate be?
 The standard error answers this.

 1.2 Accuracy vs Precision#